 As we walk through the pages of history, let us look back at the road we have trudged and the sight that beholds us is of the India Gate -standing majestically faraway across the road!
-On either sides , we see the extensions of the North and the South Blocks or the Secretariat of the Indian government built by Herbert Baker.This road can indeed be termed the Power Plexus of India.
+On either side , we see the extensions of the North and the South Blocks or the Secretariat of the Indian government built by Herbert Baker.This road can indeed be termed the Power Plexus of India.

 Take a look below and you will see the North Block that houses the Indian bureaucracy.
-It houses the offices of ‘The Ministry of Finance’ and ‘Ministry of Home Affairs’.This structure chiseled out of Red-Sandstone is a perfect fusion of Indo-Western architecture.
+It houses the offices of ‘The Ministry of Finance’ and ‘Ministry of Home Affairs’.This structure chiselled out of Red-Sandstone is a perfect fusion of Indo-Western architecture.

-The pillared corridors of the Secretariat look similar to the many monuments across Europe, but on a closer view one can discover intricate carvings of elephant heads and Jaali which are so synonymous with Rajasthani architecture.
+The pillared corridors of the Secretariat look similar to the many monuments across Europe, but on a closer view, one can discover intricate carvings of elephant heads and Jaali which are so synonymous with Rajasthani architecture.